Everything You Need to Know About Ocean Shipping

 Handling Hazardous Goods

-From chemicals to batteries, properly packaged hazardous materials can be safely transported by sea.
+Properly packaged hazardous materials, from chemicals to batteries, can be safely transported by sea.
 Strict regulations and dedicated compartments ensure responsible handling and minimal risk, making ocean shipping a viable option for specialised cargo.

 Related: The Benefits of Air Freight for International Shipping